saltyorg/docs/docs/sandbox/apps/delugevpn.md

 Visit <https://delugevpn.iYOUR_DOMAIN_NAMEi>.

-???+ warning "Outdated guide — settings.yml was removed in favor of Inventory usage"
+???+warning "Outdated guide — settings.yml was removed in favor of Inventory usage"

 See the parent [Deluge](../../apps/deluge.md) role for app setup.